-Illustrate habitat change over time driven by biotic and abiotic factors which define community structure;
+Illustrate habitat change over time driven by biotic and abiotic factors that define community structure;

-Allow data/results to directly inform and/or be utilized in local and state natural resource management decisions, submerged land planning and/or restoration;
+Allow data/results to directly inform and/or be used in local and state natural resource management decisions, submerged land planning and/or restoration;

 Allow for site and/or regional specific environments and conditions while being comparable statewide.